geco-bern/rsofun/README.md

 ### External environment

-Several functions require external programs called by `system()` calls from within R. Required programs need to be installed beforehand, as follows:
+Several functions require external programs called by `system()` calls from within R. Required programs need to be installed beforehand, as follows (**Note: These are not required for the "Simple usage", described below**):

 - [NCO](http://nco.sourceforge.net/).
 Is used by `get_pointdata_()` functions (executing the Bash script `"./extract_pointdata_byfil.sh"` with NCO command `ncks`).
 Before using `rsofun`, install NCO on a Mac by
 ```sh